Freddi Fish 3: The Case of the Stolen Conch Shell: Plot

 On summer vacation, Pelican Sam takes Freddi and Luther on a trip to the Founder's Day Festival in the Hawaiian sea, where Luther's Uncle Blenny is the keeper of the Conch Shell that commences the celebration.
 Upon arrival, however, Luther and Freddi are shocked to find Uncle Blenny in jail.
 Blenny explains that the conch shell has been stolen and he has been wrongly blamed for the theft.
-He tells Freddi and Luther that six of the festival's attendees were nearby when the crime occurred and tasks them with finding the three golden pipes that fell out, saying that if they succeed in finding them, his dogfish, Old Soggy, may be able to pick up the thief's scent.
+Freddi and Luther further learn from Blenny that six of the festival's attendees were nearby when the crime occurred and if they find the three scattered golden pipes that had fallen out of the shell, his dogfish, Old Soggy, may be able to pick up the thief's scent.

 Once all three of the pipes are found, Freddi and Luther give them to Old Soggy, who leads the two to an Aztec temple.
 While in the temple, Freddi spots the conch thief sneaking out and Old Soggy swims off to catch them.
 During this, Luther takes interest in a jewel and grabs it, which sets off a booby trap that locks the temple's gate and imprisons Luther in a cage.
 At Freddi's insistence, Old Soggy continues after the thief, while the former searches throughout the temple in order to find the cage's key to free Luther.

 After Freddi frees Luther from the cage and the latter puts the jewel back in place, the two discover a bag that the thief dropped and after peeking inside it, they return to the festival, where the townspeople have formed an angry mob to confront Uncle Blenny.
-Freddi reveals an item from inside the bag and exposes the real conch thief, who confesses after Old Soggy bites them from behind.
+Freddi reveals she and Luther found an item inside the bag which exposes the real conch thief, who confesses after Old Soggy bites them from behind.
 Uncle Blenny is then released from prison and has his title of "Grand Exalted Keeper of the Conch" reinstated as he blows out the signal for the festival to begin.
 The thief is then charged for their crimes with a comical punishment.